netfrei/forcube/docs/concept/smalldisciplines-en.md

 The small disciplines are no longer simply project-oriented but generally have an international and collaborative focus so that the thematically and structurally determined research requirements can be met.
 They also have a well-defined communications strategy that includes the use of appropriate types of media as well as a distinct approach for disseminating information to the general public.
 This includes:

-- the belief in the small discipline as a subject in its own right: The professors who represent the respective branch of academic study at German universities see their fields of study as an independent subject.
+- the belief in the small discipline as a subject in its own right: the professors who represent the respective branch of academic study at German universities see their fields of study as an independent subject.

 - representation by a learned society: the respective branch of knowledge is represented by a national or international learned society.
 In exceptional cases, it may be acceptable that the field of study is recognized as an independent subject by a learned society.
 Crucially, this is a requirement of various institutions for access to funding and on which small disciplines are particularly dependent.